-3. means to prevent or control standing water in the containment area.
+3. means to prevent or control standing water in the storage area.

-I. Generators of waste tires may store waste tires up to 120 days after receipt or generation; however, a generator of waste tires may store waste tires a maximum of 365 days, provided:
+J. Generators of waste tires, required to register in accordance with Subsection A of this Section may store waste tires up to 120 days after receipt or generation.
+However, a registered generator of waste tires may store waste tires a maximum of 365 days, provided:

-1. the storage is solely for the purpose of accumulating such quantities as are necessary to facilitate proper processing;
+1. the storage is solely for the purpose of accumulating such quantities as are necessary for cost effective transportation and processing; and

-2. documentation supporting the storage period and the quantity required for proper processing are available at the generator's facility for department inspection; and
+2. documentation supporting the storage period and the quantity generated is made available at the generator's facility for audit and/or inspection.

-3. no more than 150 tires shall be stored at the generator's place of business at one time, unless stored in a transportable collection container.
+K. No more than 150 tires shall be stored at the generator's place of business at one time, unless stored indoors or in a transportable collection container.